evilpistachio/terraform-lightsail-wp/README.md

-# Amazon-Lightsail-Terraform
+# AWS Lightsail with Terraform
-Deploy a WordPress Amazon Lightsail instance using Terraform
+Deploy a WordPress Amazon Lightsail instance with Terraform